subzzone/CS2-Connect-Message/README.md

 ## Objectives

 - Insert GeoIP in the message
-- Personalize configuration:
+- Personalize configuration: ✅
-  - Insert or remove bot messages
+  - Insert or remove bot messages ✅
-  - Change message colors
+  - Change message colors ❌ (Unnecessary in this situation)
-  - Change name tag
+  - Change name tag ✅
 - Insert more languages

 ## Links